-GE-ANP Aircraft Nuclear Propulsion Project, NEPA, POPSEE, Unofficial Archives
+Aircraft Nuclear Propulsion

 All together, the propulsion program and the airframe research and development program cost $24 billion (1950s), $2 Billion of which paid for the engine development program.
 Added benefits grew from the research, forming a long list of significant contributions to the nuclear field, including reactor size reduction, shielding improvements, new alloys and new metallurgical understandings, fuel element improvements, synthetic oils, improved reactor theory calculations, shielding for electronics, and greatly improved safety measures.

 Archives for this project are enormous and scattered among various classified and unclassified documents within government agencies, contractors, the Mound Science and Engineering Museum, and the engineering library at the University of Cincinnati.
-This website is a depository for a small collection of such unclassified program documents, public articles, and information that describes the $2 Billion (1950s) ANP program.
-This website stands as a tribute to the 13,000 Americans who were employed by the program.
+This website is a depository for a small collection of unclassified program documents, public articles, and information that describes the $2 Billion (1950s) ANP program.
+This website is a tribute to the 13,000 Americans who were employed by the program.

 For Further Study: